abisop/nuttx-docs/en/implementation/simulation.md

 during a setjmp() operation.
 I suspect that this is not an issue with the NuttX SMP logic but more likely some chaos in the pthread controls.
-I have seen similar such strange behavior other times that I have tried to use setjmp/longmp from a signal handler\!
+I have seen similar such strange behavior other times that I have tried to use setjmp/longmp from a signal handler!
 Like when I tried to implement simulated interrupts using signals.

 Apparently, if longjmp is invoked from the context of a signal handler,